ellereeeee/blog-posts/2018-07-15 Prototypes.md

 // ES6+
 // modifies existing `Bar.prototype`
-Object.setProtypeOf( Bar.prototype, Foo.prototype );
+Object.setProtoypeOf( Bar.prototype, Foo.prototype );
 ```

 #### Inspecting "Class" Relationships

 Inspecting an instance for its inheritance ancestry is often called _introspection_ or _reflection_ in traditional class-oriented environments.
-In JS, this would be finding out what object a certain delegates to.
+In JS, this would be finding out what object a certain object delegates to.

 One way to do this is with the `instanceof` operator.